Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Methodology

-In this section, we propose a novel method to balance token allocation in SMoE models through a new token-to-expert assignment mechanism based on optimal transport.
-A key challenge is that this approach requires reasonably good gating scores to produce meaningful transport maps.
-Hence, we concurrently employ standard Softmax gating during training to update the gating weight matrices.
-This joint training lets transport-based routing leverage updated gating scores while preserving its assignment process.
-All notations used in this section inherit their meanings from \cref{sec:preliminaries} unless otherwise specified.
-Proofs of all propositions are provided in the Appendix.
+In this section, we propose a novel method to balance token allocation in SMoE models via an optimal-transport-based token-to-expert assignment mechanism.
+A key challenge is that it requires reasonably good gating scores to produce meaningful transport maps.
+To address this, we concurrently employ standard Softmax gating during training to update the gating weight matrices.
+This joint training mechanism lets transport-based routing leverage updated gating scores while preserving its assignment process.
+Unless otherwise stated, all notation follows \cref{sec:preliminaries}.
+Proofs are provided in the Appendix.